zhoupgit/grafana/docs/sources/tutorials/provision-dashboards-and-data-sources/index.md

 At startup, Grafana loads the configuration files and provisions the data sources listed in the manifests.

-Let's configure a [TestData](/docs/grafana/latest/features/datasources/testdata/) data source that you can use for your dashboards.
+Let's configure a [TestData DB](/docs/grafana/latest/features/datasources/testdata/) data source that you can use for your dashboards.

 #### Create a data source manifest